k0swe/kel-agent/README.md

 ![Architecture](architecture.svg)

 This currently supports communication with WSJT-X. Planned support includes `rigctld` and Ham Radio Deluxe for transceiver remote control.

 To get started using `kel-agent`, download an appropriate executable from the [latest release](https://github.com/k0swe/kel-agent/releases/latest).
-Windows and Linux binaries are provided with planned support for Mac and Raspberry Pi.
+Windows, Mac, Debian/Ubuntu Linux and Raspberry Pi installers are available.

 See the [Running documentation](RUNNING.md) for how to configure, execute and serve `kel-agent`.